-Question or Sub-Question Indicator Sources and types of Information Are public, private and civil society organizations adequately represented?
-Evidence of appropriate roles for public, private and Review of the GPRSP 2 adequatery represented: civil society Interviews with relevant government and UNDP Staff Outcome P2 The communities are pacified and lo cal economies are revived.
-Has the re-integration programme attracted as many ex-combatants as expected, and has their reintegration reduced the numbers of rebels/non-state Numbers of women and men re-integrated as a percentage of those anticipated Estimate of changes in number of non-state armed combatants armed groups?
+Question or Sub-Question Indicator Sources and types of Information Are public, private and civil society organizations Evidence of appropriate roles for public, private and Review of the GPRSP 2 adequately represented? civil society Interviews with relevant government and UNDP Staff Outcome P2 The communities are pacified and lo cal economies are revived.
+Has the re-integration programme attracted as many ex-combatants as expected, and has their re- integration reduced the numbers of rebels/non-state Numbers of women and men re-integrated as a percentage of those anticipated Estimate of changes in number of non-state armed combatants armed groups?
 Evidence of a reduction in rebel ranks as a result of the re-integration of ex-combatants Interrogation of community leaders on effectiveness of re- integration of men and women How effective is the construction of markets and the professional formation of individuals in increasing the level of employment and income?
-Increase in the level of commerce in foodstuffs and other basic commodities Interrogation of community leaders on the impact of reconstructed markets and employment training. the level of employment and income: Decrease in levels of unemployment at community levels What is the scope and impact of agriculture interventions, provision of animals and animal services?
-Number of family beneficiaries and degree of increased food security for those receiving animals and animal services Interview with agricultural field agents on the scope and impact of the programme Services. and animal services Interview with beneficiaries regarding impact on family income/food security How effectively are women, who suffered from abuse during armed conflict, re-integrated into home Procedures and problems in restoring an equitable place in home communities for women who were Interview with relevant staff in MONUSCO and civil society groups communities? displaced and who participated in or were abused by conflict Interview with women who were displaced, abused or participated in war Are efforts of reconciliation among rebels and antagonistic ethnic groups effective?
-Issues on which peace-building committees are/are not able to reach common understandings among previously antagonistic ethnicities Meeting with peace-building committees Interviews with local leaders regarding the reconciliation of issues Is there a demonstrable link between the programme's economic initiatives and the reduction of inter-rebel and inter-ethnic conflict?
-Evidence of a direct relationship between the participation in economic recovery programmes and conflict abatement/ community reconciliation Interviews regarding the link between economic recovery and conflict reduction of free reser and free confice. connect abatements' community reconciliation Assessment of the logic of the linkage
+Increase in the level of commerce in foodstuffs and other basic commodities Interrogation of community leaders on the impact of reconstructed markets and employment training. the level of employment and meonie.
+Decrease in levels of unemployment at community levels What is the scope and impact of agriculture interventions, provision of animals and animal services?
+Number of family beneficiaries and degree of increased food security for those receiving animals and animal services Interview with agricultural field agents on the scope and impact of the programme Services: Interview with beneficiaries regarding impact on family income/food security How effectively are women, who suffered from abuse during armed conflict, re-integrated into home communities?
+Procedures and problems in restoring an equitable place in home communities for women who were displaced and who participated in or were abused by conflict Interview with relevant staff in MONUSCO and civil society groups Interview with women who were displaced, abused or participated in war Are efforts of reconciliation among rebels and antagonistic ethnic groups effective?
+Issues on which peace-building committees are/are not able to reach common understandings among Meeting with peace-building committees previously antagonistic ethnicities Interviews with local leaders regarding the reconciliation of issues Is there a demonstrable link between the programme's economic initiatives and the reduction of inter-rebel and inter-ethnic conflict?
+Evidence of a direct relationship between the participation in economic recovery programmes and conflict abatement/ community reconciliation Interviews regarding the link between economic recovery and conflict reduction Assessment of the logic of the linkage